rikyoz/bit7z/README.md

 Bit7z is a C++ static library aiming to offer a clean, simple and object-oriented interface to the dlls supplied by the 7zip SDK.
 It allows to compress to and extract from many archive file formats from C++ code.

-Current version: **v1.0 beta**
+Current version: **v1.0 beta 1**

 ## Features ##
 + Compressing files and directories with the following archive formats: 7z, XZ, BZIP2, GZIP, TAR, ZIP and WIM
-+ Reading and extracting the following archive formats: 7z, ARJ, BZIP2, CAB, CHM, CPIO, CramFS, DEB, DMG, FAT, GZIP, HFS, ISO, LZH, LZMA, MBR, MSI, NSIS, NTFS, RAR, RPM, SquashFS, TAR, UDF, VHD, WIM, XAR, XZ, Z and ZIP.
++ Extracting the following archive formats: 7z, ARJ, BZIP2, CAB, CHM, CPIO, CramFS, DEB, DMG, FAT, GZIP, HFS, ISO, LZH, LZMA, MBR, MSI, NSIS, NTFS, RAR, RPM, SquashFS, TAR, UDF, VHD, WIM, XAR, XZ, Z and ZIP.
 + Create encrypted archives (only for 7z and ZIP formats)
 + Support to archive header encryption (only for 7z format)
 + Support to compression levels (from none to ultra, according to the output archive format)